taw00/beam-rpm/README.md

 ## Disclaimers!

 **Disclaimer1:** Please note that these builds have not been endorsed by the Beam Team.
-I have a reputation though from building Dash RPMs for years and years that have been blessed by that team.
+I have a reputation though from building (Dash RPMs)[https://github.com/taw00/dashcore-rpm] for years and years that have been semi-officially-blessed by that team.
 So take that for what it is worth.
 That being said, proceed with caution and as always...
 Trust no one.
 At least be suspicious of everyone. :)

 **Disclaimer2:**
 These packages have been successfully built and tested, but I lay no claim